-6 Common Venmo Scams to Watch Out For
+12 Common Venmo Scams to Watch Out For

 Is Venmo safe?

-In addition to encrypting your financial information and transactions, Venmo offers other layers of security like PIN numbers and multifactor authentication that make it more difficult for cybercriminals to access your account.
+In addition to encrypting your financial information and transactions, Venmo offers other layers of security, like PIN numbers and multifactor authentication that make it more difficult for cybercriminals to access your account.
 Velasquez recommends activating each of these security features to keep your info safe.

-However, there is one security downside to using Venmo: Unlike credit or debit cards, which offer financial protection for consumers in the case of fraud or theft, digital payment services like Venmo treat money more like cash.
-Once the money has been transferred to a scammer, it is almost impossible to recoup the loss.
+But there is one security downside to using Venmo: Unlike credit or debit cards, which offer financial protection for consumers in the case of fraud or theft, digital payment services like Venmo treat your money like cash.
+Once the money has been transferred to a scammer, it’s almost impossible to recoup the loss.

 Common Venmo scams to look out for